-Requirement 2.2: The Information Package MUST clearly indicate the Content Information Type(s) of its data and metadata.
+Requirement 2.2: Any CS IP Information Package MUST clearly identify the Content Information Type(s) of its data and metadata.

-As stated in Requirement 1.1 a Common Specification Information Package must be able to include any kind of data and metadata.
+As stated in Requirement 1.1 any CS IP Information Package MUST be able to include any kind of data and metadata.
 At the same time we have introduced in earlier chapters the concept of Content Information Types which allow users to achieve more detailed control and fine-grained interoperability.
-As such, any Common Specification Information Package MUST include a statement about which Content Information Type specification(s) has been followed within the Information Package, or on the contrary, indicate clearly that no specific Content Information Type Specification has been followed.
+As such, any CS IP Information Package MUST include a statement about which Content Information Type specification(s) has been followed within the Information Package, or on the contrary, indicate clearly that no specific Content Information Type Specification has been followed.

-The practical implication of requirements 1.1, 2.1 and 2.2 is that if these have been followed we can in fact develop modular identification and validation tools and workflows.
+The practical implication of requirements 1.1, 2.1 and 2.2 is that, once these have been followed in implementations, we can in fact develop modular identification and validation tools and workflows.
 While generic components can carry out high level tasks regardless of the Content Information Type, it is possible to detect automatically which additional content-aware modules need to be executed.

-Requirement 2.3: A Common Specification Information Package MUST bear an identifier which is unique and persistent in the scope of the repository.
+Requirement 2.3: Any CS IP Information Package MUST bear an identifier which is unique and persistent within the repository.

 In order to manage a digital repository and provide access services each Information Package stored in the repository MUST be identified uniquely at least within the repository.
-At the same time a Common Specification implementation MUST NOT limit the choice of the exact identification mechanism, as long as the mechanism is implemented consistently throughout the repository.
+At the same time a CS IP implementation MUST NOT limit the choice of the exact identification mechanism, as long as the mechanism is implemented consistently throughout the repository.

-Requirement 2.4: A Common Specification Information Package SHOULD bear an identifier which is globally unique and persistent.
+Requirement 2.4: Any CS IP Information Package SHOULD bear an identifier which is globally unique and persistent.

 In addition to the previous requirement, it is recommended that the identification mechanism used at the repository provides for global uniqueness and persistence of Information Package IDs.
 The application of globally unique and persistent identifiers allows repositories to participate more easily in cross-institutional information exchange and reuse scenarios (for example participation in national or international portals, or cross-repository duplication of AIP preservation).
-However, the Common Specification MUST NOT limit the choice of the exact identification mechanism.
+However, the CS IP MUST NOT limit the choice of the exact identification mechanism.

-Requirement 2.5: All components of a Common Specification Information Package MUST bear an identifier which is unique and persistent within the repository.
+Requirement 2.5: All components of a CS IP Information Package MUST bear an identifier which is unique and persistent within the repository.

-As stated above, a Common Specification Information Package MUST be flexible enough to allow for the inclusion of any data or metadata depending on the needs of the repository and its users.
+As stated above, a CS IP Information Package MUST be flexible enough to allow for the inclusion of any data or metadata depending on the needs of the repository and its users.
 As well, an Information Package might include additional support documentation like metadata schemas, user guidelines, contextual documentation etc. Regardless of which and how many components constitute a full Information Package, all components MUST bear a unique and persistent identifier which allows for the appropriate linking of data, metadata and all other components.
 This, in turn, is one of the most crucial aspects towards achieving an interoperable way towards maintaining package integrity.

 It is also worth mentioning that in any implementation it is only necessary to achieve identifier uniqueness and persistence within an individual Information Package.
 If this is the case, repository-wide uniqueness is easily achieved when combining the package ID (unique according to requirement 2.3) and the component ID.

-Note: The components of a Common Specification Information Package are explained in more detail in chapter 3.3.
+Note: The components of a CS IP Information Package are explained in more detail in chapter 3.3.

 Structure of the Information Package

-Requirement 3.1: A Common Specification Information Package MUST be built in such a way that its data and metadata can be logically and physically separated from one another.
+Requirement 3.1: A Common Specification Information Package MUST be built in such a way that its data and metadata can be logically separated from one another.